portalpayments/portalwallet/vite-project/CODING_GUIDELINES.md

 - Use real names for things.
 No abbreviations.
   - Abrvntns sk to rd (if that doesn't make any sense, it says 'abbreviations suck to read')
-  - If we're searching for 'wallet', then 'wlt' won't up and abbeviations are invariably used inconsistently.
-It's entirely possible we'll have 'wallet', 'w', 'wlt' and 'wllt' at the same time.
-Maybe referring to slightly different things.
+  - If we're searching for 'wallet', then 'wlt' won't show up.
+Abbeviations are invariably used inconsistently.
+It's entirely possible we'll have 'wallet', 'w', 'wlt' and 'wllt' at the same time - maybe referring to slightly different things!
+Avoid confusion but consistently naming things so we have one implementation of everything.
   - Let the compiler worry about saving characters.
 Humans are the expensive part - readable names saves them time.

 Give things good names. `getBanana()` will obviously return a `banana`. `checkIsBanana()` will return a boolean about whether something is a banana. `isBanana` is a boolean. `bananaById` is an Object of bananas sorted by ID.